City Year Seattle Board

 Jeff Clark has been a management consultant for over 25 years and has worked collaboratively with energy, wireless, pharmaceutical and intellectual property clients to help inform their most important strategic and tactical decisions.
 Believing strongly that education creates opportunity, Jeff has been a City Year supporter for years.

 As a resident of Southeast Seattle and former principal and teacher, Bree Dusseault believes deeply in working with families and community to create schools that will realize their hopes and dreams for students.
-Bree currently serves as the Executive Director of Green Dot Washington, a nonprofit network of public charter schools whose mission is to help transform public education.
+Bree currently serves as the Practitioner-in-Residence of Center for Reinventing Public Education, a nonpartisan research center that studies efforts to rewire the system for school coherence, ongoing improvement, and excellence for every student—moving from the classroom, to the school, to policy implications.

 Zach Hensley oversees stadium operations Seattle Seahawks and CenturyLink Field.
 His process management skills and ability to effectively mentor and guide teams, ranging from small planning teams to game-day teams of over 2000 people, have enabled him to successfully execute some of the most complex, high-profile events in the country.